-What makes a good teacher?
+What are the qualities of a good teacher?
 Useful tips & resources

 There’s no doubt about it: teaching is hard work.
 Some teachers are able to rise above it to deliver consistently great lessons, forging strong relationships with colleagues and pupils alike.
 Others struggle in their role and only seem to do the bare minimum.
 What makes a good teacher?
 While the answer may vary depending on one’s learning style, there are certain qualities of a good teacher which ring true.